ayushsharma82/ESP-DASH/docs/installation.md

 - [esphome/AsyncTCP](https://github.com/esphome/AsyncTCP) @ **latest**
 - [mathieucarbou/ESPAsyncWebServer](https://github.com/mathieucarbou/ESPAsyncWebServer) @ **2.5.1**

 *Please make sure to uninstall the 'original' dependencies from your libraries folder if you have installed any of these forks.
-If the previous dependencies remain are still installed, the compiler will throw an error.*
+If previous dependencies remain installed, the compiler will throw an error.*
 :::